James Alan Gardner: Career

-Gardner has published science fiction short stories in a range of periodicals, including The Magazine of Fantasy and Science Fiction and Amazing Stories.
+Gardner has published science fiction short stories in a range of periodicals, including The Magazine of Fantasy and Science Fiction, Asimov's Science Fiction, and Amazing Stories.

-He has written a number of novels in a "League of Peoples" universe in which humans encounter highly advanced aliens that define murderers as "dangerous non-sentients" and kill them if they try to leave their solar system.
+He has published seven novels in his "League of Peoples" universe, in which humans encounter highly advanced aliens that define murderers as "dangerous non-sentients" and kill them if they try to leave their solar system.

-He has also explored themes of gender in novels including Commitment Hour in which people reaching adulthood must choose their gender, and Vigilant, in which group marriages are traditional.
+He has also explored themes of gender in novels including Commitment Hour, in which people reaching adulthood must choose their gender, and Vigilant, in which group marriages are traditional.

 Gardner is also an educator and technical writer, and published the textbook Learning UNIX in 1991.

 Awards

-In 1989, Gardner's short story "The Children of Creche" was awarded the Grand Prize in the Writers of the Future contest.
+In 1989, Gardner's short story "The Children of Creche" won the Grand Prize in the Writers of the Future contest.
 Two years later his story "Muffin Explains Teleology to the World at Large" won a Prix Aurora Award.
-His "Three Hearings on the Existence of Snakes in the Human Bloodstream" won an Aurora and was nominated for both the Nebula and Hugo Awards.
+His "Three Hearings on the Existence of Snakes in the Human Bloodstream" also won an Aurora and was nominated for both the Nebula and Hugo Awards.
+In 2009 his novelette "The Ray-Gun: A Love Story" won the Theodore Sturgeon Memorial Award and the Asimov's Science Fiction Magazine Readers' Award and was nominated for the Nebula Award.
+In 2022, his "The One with the Interstellar Group Consciousnesses" won Japan's Seiun Award for best translated story of the year (and he had previous Seiun nominations for both "The Ray-Gun: A Love Story" and "Three Hearings on the Existence of Snakes in the Human Bloodstream").

+He was inducted into the CSSFA Hall of Fame in 2026.